Steve van Vuuren

 Stephen Daniel van Vuuren (born 26 September 1959) is a South African professional golfer who currently plays on the Sunshine Tour.
-He won 7 times on the Sunshine Tour between 1994 and 2007.
+He won six times on the Sunshine Tour between 1995 and 2007.

+Early life

 Van Vuuren was born Germiston, Gauteng, South Africa.

+Professional career

-He currently lives in Mpumalanga.
-He turned professional in 1981 and joined the Sunshine Tour in 1993. before that he played on the SA Winter Tour, winning the Order of Merit in 1995.
-His best year by far on the Sunshine Tour was in the 1995-96 season where he won 4 times, finishing 7th on the Order of Merit.
+In 1981, Van Vuuren turned professional.
+Early in his career, he played on the SA Winter Tour, winning the Order of Merit in 1995.

+In 1993, he joined the Sunshine Tour.
+His best year by far on the Sunshine Tour was in the 1995–96 season where he won four times, finishing 7th on the Order of Merit.